Public Works Department

 Wednesday: Lineberger Place, Tomshir Estates, Stuarts Landing, Villages at Cramerton Mills, and Newport Landing area

-Friday: Old Course, Cramer Mountain, Riverside, Baltimore, Old Town, New Town, and Town Center area
+Friday: Old Course, Cramer Mountain, Baltimore, Old Town, New Town, Washington area, Eighth Avenue area, and Town Center area